waylonwilliams/cafe-hopper-server/README.md

 - **Query Params**
   - 'query' - The search query that the user is looking for, could be name, address, etc..
   - 'radius' - The radius in meters that the user is looking for.
-  - 'location' - The location that the user is looking for.
-Typically this would be the city or state.
   - 'geolocation' - The geolocation that the user is looking for.
 See CafeSearchRequest for more information.
   - 'openNow' - Whether the cafe is open now or not.
   - 'tags' - The tags that the user is looking for.